Maryland Legal Aid

-- Work with various community groups and accept speaking engagements as assigned by supervisors and chiefs.
+- Work with various community groups and accept speaking engagements as assigned by the supervisor and chief.

-- Continue professional development and education through attendance at trainings and other programs sponsored by the Maryland Legal Aid Bureau.
+- Continue professional development and education through attendance at trainings and other programs sponsored by Maryland Legal Aid.

 - Act as a liaison between clients and private attorney involvement (PAI) programs.